dalong0514/readnotes/20190201读书笔记/2019116AutoCAD-Platform-CustomizationR12.md

 Optionally, click in the Tags field and then click the ellipsis […] button.
 In the Tag Editor, click in the Tags text box and enter Wheelchair,Note.
 Click OK.

-NOTE

-Tags make it easier to locate a command without looking for it in the user interface.
+NOTE: Tags make it easier to locate a command without looking for it in the user interface.
 You can search for a command that is assigned a tag using the Search field of the Application menu; the Search field is accessed by clicking the Application button located near the upper-left corner of the AutoCAD application window.

 Click Apply to save the changes you made to the properties of the new command (see Figure 5.4).

 Figure 5.3 Defining the properties of a command